Hardy inequalities for antisymmetric functions: Introduction

 In this paper, we are interested in finding the asymptotic behaviour of the sharp constant in \eqref{1.4} when restricted to functions satisfying the antisymmetric condition \eqref{1.2}; in particular, understanding whether this additional restriction improves the growth at infinity.
 Our first main result in this direction is the following: \begin{theorem} Let $u \in C_c(\Z^d)$ satisfying the anitsymmetric condition \eqref{1.2}.
 Then for $d \geq 2$ we have

 where $C_L^{as}(d)$ is given by

 and $c_d := \frac{1}{48d} (11 d^4 - 38 d^2 + 12d +12)$ and $C_P^{as}(d) := \frac{N}{3}(N-1)(2N-1) + (3-(-1)^d)N^2/2$ with $N := \lfloor d/2 \rfloor$. \end{theorem}

-\begin{remark} We remark that similar to the continuous setting, the discrete Hardy inequality \eqref{1.4} does not hold in $d=2$.
+\begin{remark} We remark that similar to the continuous setting, the discrete Hardy inequality \eqref{1.4} does not hold for $d=2$.
 This can be seen by choosing functions which depends only on $\|n\| :=$ max $|n_i|$.
-However, Theorem \ref{thm1.1} tells us that it holds under the antisymmetric condition.\\
+However, Theorem \ref{thm1.1} tells us that it holds under the antisymmetric condition.

 The constants $c_d$ and $C_P^{as}$ are positive and $C_L^{as}(d)\sim d^4$ as $d \rightarrow \infty$.
-This shows that the sharp constant in the discrete Hardy inequality improves significantly under the antisymmetric condition (the constant in the standard inequality \eqref{1.4} grows linearly in dimension \cite{gupta}). \end{remark}
+This shows that the sharp constant in the discrete Hardy inequality improves significantly under the antisymmetric condition (the constant in the standard inequality \eqref{1.4} grows linearly in dimension \cite{gupta}). \end{remark} In the next theorem we prove that the constant $C_L^{as}(d)$ in \eqref{1.5} is asymptotically sharp as $d \rightarrow \infty$. \begin{theorem} Let $u \in C_c(\Z^d)$ satisfying the antisymmetric condition \eqref{1.2}.
+Let $C_L^{as}(d)$ be the sharp constant in